SVTCyberRangers/stuff/README.md

 uhhhhh idk stuff for cyberpatriots 2025 👍

-lynn was here BLEHHHHHH :pppp
+lynn was here BLEHHHHHH :p